-- 44 NIST Cybersecurity Practice Guides (Special Publication 1800 series) target specific cybersecurity - challenges in the public and private sectors.
-They are practical, user-friendly guides that facilitate the - 46 adoption of standards-based approaches to cybersecurity.
-They show members of the information - 47 security community how to implement example solutions that help them align with relevant standards - and best practices, and provide users with the materials lists, configuration files, and other information - 49 they need to implement a similar approach. - 50 The documents in this series describe example implementations of cybersecurity practices that - 51 businesses and other organizations may voluntarily adopt.
-These documents do not describe - regulations or mandatory practices, nor do they carry statutory authority.
+NIST Cybersecurity Practice Guides (Special Publication Series 1800) target specific cybersecurity challenges in the public and private sectors.
+They are practical, user-friendly guides that facilitate the adoption of standards-based approaches to cybersecurity.
+They show members of the information security community how to implement example solutions that help them align with relevant standards and best practices, and provide users with the materials lists, configuration files, and other information they need to implement a similar approach.

+The documents in this series describe example implementations of cybersecurity practices that businesses and other organizations may voluntarily adopt.
+These documents do not describe regulations or mandatory practices, nor do they carry statutory authority.